o-lukas/homebridge-smartthings-tv/README.md

             "deviceMappings": [
                 {
                     "deviceId": "the SmartThings device ID",
-                    "macAddress": "the mac address of the device (needed for wake-on-lan functionality)", "ipAddress": "the ip address of the device (needed for ping functionality)" }
+                    "macAddress": "the mac address of the device (optionally needed for wake-on-lan functionality)", "ipAddress": "the ip address of the device (optionally needed for ping functionality)" }
             ],
             "platform": "smartthings-tv"